DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-1-how-can-you-create-an-effective-learning-environment/autumn-week-7-ect-theory.md

 It is important that you communicate your belief in the academic potential of _all_ your pupils.
 To do this, you should set and maintain clear behavioural expectations for concentration and contributions during a lesson.

 One way to do this is by setting the expectation that all pupils should be prepared to contribute during a lesson if asked to do so.
 This encourages pupils to take responsibility for learning and emphasises the importance of trying, even if a pupil is unsure of their response.
-It is quite common in this scenario for a pupil not to answer or to say, “I don’t know”.
+It is quite common in this scenario for a pupil not to answer or to say, “I don't know”.

-If a pupil doesn’t respond or says, “I don’t know”, there are several ways you can support them to answer the question, such as:
+If a pupil doesn't respond or says, “I don't know”, there are several ways you can support them to answer the question, such as:

 - Providing a hint or prompt to support them to contribute
 - Asking another pupil to give a hint to help them to respond